the-turing-way/the-turing-way/chapters/open_science.md

 ### How to contribute to other's open source projects

-- Find an open issue to tackle
-- Ask if you can help write a new feature
-- Automate project setup
-- Improve tooling and testing
-- Review code on other people’s submissions
-- Write tutorials for how a project can be used

-You don’t have to contribute code
-A common misconception about contributing to open source is that you need to contribute code.
-In fact, it’s often the other parts of a project that are most neglected or overlooked.
-You’ll do the project a huge favour by offering to pitch in with these types of contributions!

-- Write and improve the project’s documentation
-- Curate a folder of examples showing how the project is used
-- Start a newsletter for the project, or curate highlights from the mailing list
-- Link to duplicate issues, and suggest new issue labels, to keep things organized
-- Go through open issues and suggest closing old ones, like @nzakas did for ESLint
-- Ask clarifying questions on recently opened issues to move the discussion forward
-- Answer questions about the project on e.g., Stack Overflow (like this Postgres example) or Reddit
-- Answer questions for people on open issues

-For anything more than a typo fix, contributing to open source is like walking up to a group of strangers at a party.
-If you start talking about llamas, while they were deep in a discussion about goldfish, they’ll probably look at you a little strangely.

-Before jumping in blindly with your own suggestions, start by learning how to read the room.
-Doing so increases the chances that your ideas will be noticed and heard.

-Anatomy of an open source project
+#### Anatomy of an open source project

 Every open source community is different.

-Spending years on one open source project means you’ve gotten to know one open source project.
-Move to a different project, and you might find the vocabulary, norms, and communication styles are completely different.

 That said, many open source projects follow a similar organizational structure.
 Understanding the different community roles and overall process will help you get quickly oriented to any new project.

 A typical open source project has the following types of people: